 4. Avoid spam words in your headline.
 Bad practices include: ALL CAPS, % or ! signs and spammy terms like “free”, “winner”, “cash”, “urgent” etc.

 5. Align the “from” domain with the real sending domain.
-In other words, the domain being displayed should be the same as the one you are sending from.
-For instance, the delegated domain is firstname.lastname@example.org, then the “from” address could be email@example.com(but not firstname.lastname@example.org).
+In other words, the domain being displayed should be the same (or parent domain) as the one you are sending from.
+For instance, the delegated domain is info.mapp-marketing.com, then the “from” domain should be info.mapp-marketing.com as well – or simply the parent domain mapp-marketing.com (but not a completely different domain like mapp.com or marketing-news.com).

 6. Similarly, remain consistent with links as well.
 Links to external domains and, even worse, links with a different description than the actual target need to be avoided.